kadhiresan/kadhiresan.github.io/_posts/2017-02-25-nodejs-installation-and-startup-sails.md

   ![_config.yml]({{ site.baseurl }}/images/nodejs_installation/sails-lift.png)

 * Step 9
-  - Oops, in ordr to see our output on web browser, we need to Set Up Reverse Proxy Serve.
+  - Oops, in order to see our output on web browser, we need to Set Up **Reverse Proxy Serve**.
   - So, install Nginx using apt-get

   ```